SVF-tools/WebSVF/README.md

 **PLEASE NOTE:** A system RESTART is required for changes to take effect after running the above command

-This command also installs dependencies for the project demo which requires the following tools:
+*This command also installs dependencies for the project demo.
-- libglib2.0-dev
-- libncurses5
-- libtool

 ### **1. Install WebSVF components**